pynetscript/fantasy/README.md

 Script use:           SSH into Cisco IOS devices and run config/show commands
-                      Note: Commands are send all at once (not one by one) Should be used mostly for config commands.
-                            For show commands use "reality" script.
+                      Note: Commands are send all at once (not one by one) Should be used mostly for config commands For show commands use "reality" script
                             Supports both IPv4 and IPv6 addresses and FQDNs Both Py2 and Py3 compatible
                       The script needs 3 arguments to work: